mbernste/mbernste.github.io/_posts/2024-03-28-diffusion.md

   return emb
 ```

 This code is adapted from TensorFlow to PyTorch.
 The function accepts two integers: the number of timesteps (i.e., $T$) and the embedding dimension.
 Similar to Ho, Jain, and Abbeel, I used 1,000 timesteps (as we will see in the code that follows).
 In my model, the largest feature vector associated with each pixel (corresponding to the number of channels in the convolutional layer at the very bottom of the U-Net) is 60, so the embedding dimension would be 60.
+This function returns a matrix with number of rows equal to the $T$ and number of columns equal to the number of dimensions in the embedding.

-Next, we will write a function that will produce the variance schedule.
+Next, we will write a function that will produce a linear variance schedule.
 Given a minimum variance, maximum variance, and number of timesteps, it will create a linear interpolation between the max and min over the given number of timesteps:

 ```
 def linear_variance_schedule(min: float, max: float, T: int):